NHSDigital/booking-and-referral-media/src/FHIRImplementationGuideTemplate/Home/Applications/BaRS-Applications/Applications/BaRS-APP6/Scope-and-Requirements.page.md

 * All contact methods **must** have a rank
 * There **must** be only one contact method with a rank of 1
 * The contact ranked 1 and the contact method ranked 1 **must** be the primary callback for the request

+**Reject referral**
+* For Call Assist and Mutual Aid requests, the referral Receiver **must** send a referral rejection when they cannot meet the requirements in the request
+* On receipt of a Referral rejection the referral Sender **must** process and display the referral rejection
 <br>
 <br>
 ### Audit